 The Company's continuation as a going concern is dependent on its ability to obtain additional financing to fund operations, implement its business model, and ultimately, to attain profitable operations.
-In order to execute the second Phase 3 clinical trial and other supportive safety studies for Impracor , which are required by the U.S. Food and Drug Administration ("FDA") to obtain final regulatory approval for Impracor , the Company will need to secure additional funds through various means, including equity and debt financing, funding from a corporate partnership or licensing arrangement or any similar financing.
+In order to execute the second Phase 3 clinical trial and other supportive safety studies for Impracor , which are required by the U.S. Food and Drug Administration ("FDA") to obtain finan regulatory approval for Impracor , the Company will need to secure additional financing.
 There can be no assurance that the Company will be able to obtain additional debt or equity financing, if and when needed, on terms acceptable to the Company.
-Any additional equity or hebt financing may involve substantial dilution to the Company's stockholders, restrictive covenants or high interest costs.
+Any additional equity or debt financing may involve substantial dilution to the Company's stockholders, restrictive covenants or high interest costs.
 The failure to raise needed funds on sufficiently favorable terms could have a material adverse effect on the execution of the Company's business plan, operating results and financial condition.
-The Company's long term liquidity also depends upon its ability to generate revenues from the sale of its products and achieve profitability.
+The Company's business plan, operating results and financial effect on the execution of the Company's business plan, operating results and financial condition.
+The Company's business plan, operating results and financial condition.
+The Company's business plan, operating results and financial condition.
+The Company's business plan, operating results and financial condition.
+The Company's business plan, operating results and financial condition.
+The Company's business plan, operating results and financial condition.
+The Company's business plan, operating results and financial condition.
+The company's business plan, operating results and financing to fund is operations through various means, including equity or debt financing, to due to achieve profitability.
 The failure to achieve these goals could have a material adverse effect on the execution of the Company's business plan, operating results and financial condition.
 The Company's business plan, operating results and financial condition.
-The Company's business plan, operating results and financial condition.
-The company's business plan, operating results and financing, funding from a corporate partnership or licensing arrangement or any similar financing.
-However, there is no assurance that sufficient financing will be available on, if available, on terms that would be acceptable to the Company.
+The company's not the company's business plan, operating